Is sexting cheating

 3. You will get caught inevitably

-Body language while on the phone, a dreamy look while chatting, the involuntary expressions that reflect on your face while you are deep into the chat are all ways of how to tell if someone is sexting.
+You may think there is no harm in sending a few naughty images to your virtual affair partner.
+But there is a very real risk that you may get caught eventually.
+Is it really worth it?
+Body language while on the phone, a dreamy look while chatting, and the involuntary expressions that reflect on your face while you are deep into the chat are all dead giveaways if your SO is observing you closely, trying to figure out how to tell if someone is sexting.

 4. Sexting can lead to attachment

+Can sexting lead to feelings?
 How to tell if someone is sexting?
+To answer both of these questions, consider this.
 There will be attachment issues that become visible.
 Riley Jenkins (name changed), a homemaker got into the habit of sexting when she re-connected with an ex.

 What started as friendly chats soon got into forbidden territory.
 The sexts provided great excitement, making her feel younger and hotter.
 “But soon I began getting emotionally involved.
-I started sharing problems with him,” she says.

-“The intimate chats had a strange impact on me as I just didn’t want them to stop.
+I started sharing problems with him.
+The intimate chats had a strange impact on me as I just didn’t want them to stop.
 When the affair ended as it had to, it came as a rude shock,” she reveals.
-So in this case, despite there being no physical sex, Riley had phone sex that lead to emotional infidelity – definitely cheating!
+So in this case, despite there being no physical sex, Riley had phone sex that lead to emotional infidelity – which is definitely cheating!

 5. It can lead to embarrassing or dangerous outcomes

 Another problem with sexting is that it has got everything to do with technology.
 In the wrong hands, it can cause havoc.
-Many wives or husbands have caught their spouses red-handed by going through their phones or they have even cloned their data to catch them.
+Many people have caught their partners red-handed by going through their phones or they have even cloned their data to catch them.
 At other times, the chats or pictures can get leaked out due to some tech error.

-Imagine the shock that will cause to your partner.
-You may argue you have not done anything ‘wrong’ but the fact that you shared virtual intimacy with someone else, can cause your partner immense hurt.
-It is as bad as sleeping with another person.
+Imagine the shock that will cause your partner.
+You may argue you have not done anything wrong but the fact that you shared virtual intimacy with someone else, can cause your partner immense hurt.
+It is just as bad as sleeping with another person, if not worse.

-In a nutshell sexting can cause a rift in an otherwise healthy relationship.
-It might not be the cause of a split but when a person is caught sexting, it can lead to a lot of embarrassment and shame.
+In a nutshell, sexting can cause a rift in an otherwise healthy relationship.
+It might not be the cause of a split but when a person is caught sexting but it can lead to a lot of embarrassment and shame.
 The extent of the involvement will determine the fate of the marriage but if you are tempted to get intimate on the phone it definitely means there is something lacking in your present relationship.
 The question is – how far will you go and explore the temptation?

 You can forgive someone for sexting if he or she is truly sorry and embarrassed and if the act was purely out of a perverse sense of fun.
-It is definitely not easy to forgive and forget but if a couple makes enough efforts, sexting is not an insurmountable problem even though it is undesirable.
+It is definitely not easy to forgive and forget but if a couple makes enough effort, sexting is not an insurmountable problem even though it is undesirable.

 Relationships that start with cheating rarely last.
 Even if a couple gets past the scandal, the scars will remain plus it would lead to suspicions forever.
 Such a relationship can’t be built on a good foundation.

 Sexting can be considered to be worse than cheating because it involves both, a sexual act as well as emotional infidelity.
-Even if there is no physical contact, the fact that a person can build an intimate relationship, even if on the phone, with someone other than the person they are committed to is akin cheating.
+Even if there is no physical contact, the fact that a person can build an intimate relationship, even if on the phone, with someone other than the person they are committed to is akin to cheating.